Exclusive Locks on Items (Pessimistic Locking)

 }

-NCache provides a set of APIs with and without LockHandle to fetch/update the cache item.
-API's without a LockHandle ignore item locking.
-So you should use all locking APIs for data manipulation.
-For example, if an item is locked and you make an update API call which does not take the LockHandle as input parameter, then the item will be updated in the cache irrespective of its locking state.
+NCache provides a set of APIs both with and without a LockHandle to fetch/update the cache item.
+APIs that do not take a LockHandle ignore item locking.
+Therefore, you should use all Locking APIs for data manipulation.
+For example, if an item is locked and you call an update API that does not require a LockHandle as an input parameter, then the item will be updated in the cache irrespective of its locking state.

 Important

-When using a locking feature, you should only use API calls which take LockHandle as parameters.
-API's which do not take lock handles can be used but should be done so with a lot of care so that it does not affect data integrity.
+When using a Locking feature, you should only use API calls that take LockHandle as a parameter.
+APIs that do not take a LockHandle can still be used, but only with great care so that it does not affect data integrity.

 Note

-In case of eviction/expiration, NCache ignores locks which means that a locked item can be removed as a result of expiration or eviction.
+In case of Eviction/Expiration, NCache ignores locks.
+This means that a locked item can still be removed as a result of Expiration or Eviction.

 Topology Wise Behavior

-In the mirror topology, for all lock operations a lock is acquired on Active node and same LockHandle is then replicated to the Passive node so that when Passive becomes Active, item will remain locked.
-Similarly, the unlock call is also replicated to passive node to unlock the item from the passive node.
+In the Mirror Topology, a lock is first acquired on the active node.
+The same LockHandle is then replicated to the passive node.
+This ensures that the item remains locked even if the passive node becomes active.
+This behavior applies to all lock operations.
+Similarly, the unlock call is also replicated to the passive node to unlock the item there as well.

-In the replicated topology, the client is connected to one node and for all lock operations the LockHandle is generated which receives client lock operation and then same LockHandle will be replicated to all other nodes for data consistency.
+In the Replicated Topology, the client is connected to one node.
+For all lock operations, the LockHandle is generated on the node that receives the client request, and then the same LockHandle will be replicated to all other nodes for data consistency.
 Similarly, the unlock operation will also be replicated to all other nodes.

-In the partitioned topology, LockHandle is generated and exists on the same node which contains the item and during state transfer LockHandle info is also transferred along with the item in case item moves to another node.
+In the Partitioned Topology, the LockHandle is generated and exists on the same node that contains the item.
+During state transfer, the LockHandle information is also transferred along with the item, in case the item moves to another node.

-In the Client Cache, all lock based operations are directly performed at the clustered cache which means that LockHandle is generated and stored at clustered cache.
-No locking related information is maintained at Client Cache.
+In the Client Cache Topology, all lock-based operations are performed directly on the clustered cache.
+This means that the LockHandle is generated and stored on the clustered cache.
+No Locking related information is maintained in the Client Cache.

 Additional Resources